EmployTest Logo

 Key skills

-Questions about essential skills will depend on what you label “key” for the job.
+Questions to ask when checking references about essential skills will depend on what you label “key” for the job.
 If you’re hiring a paralegal, it may help to ask questions involving their attention to detail and analytical skills.

 Contribution